2006 South Carolina state elections: Governor

 Moore obtained the support of much of the state party months in advance, having declared his candidacy early.
 Moore ran on a platform that stressed his experience in state government and support for consensus-building politics.
-Willis largely self-financed his campaign, highlighting his history fighting crime in Florence and bringing economic development to the PeeDee.
+Willis largely self-financed his campaign, highlighting his history fighting crime in Florence and bringing economic development to the Pee Dee.
 Aughtry was a late entrant in the race, and based almost his entire campaign off the idea of legalizing casino gambling in the state to boost revenues.
 Holland briefly entered the race, but left when it became apparent he could not raise enough money to be an effective candidate.
 His name was not on the primary ballot.
 Moore won with an absolute majority, avoiding a run-off.